azrulasree/azrulasree/README.md

 - 👋 Hi, I’m @azrulasree
-- 👀 I’m interested in Cloud Computing and AI
+- 💞️ My strong forte in Networking.
-- 🌱 I’m currently learning DevOps
+- 👀 I’m interested in Cloud Computing
-- 💞️ I’m doing IoT project that include Lorawan, MQTT, TTN and cloud.
+- Envisioned to become a Network Cloud Architect.

 - 📫 How to reach me: can email me at azrulasree@gmail.com

 <!---